Simultaneously High and Low Amplitude

 Takumi stops talking to Alex and Jay.
 "Yeah, that does look like her."

 "Is that the last of us?"
-I ask when Lily joins the guys inside movie theatre's entryway.
+I ask when Lily joins the guys inside the movie theatre's entryway.

 "Yeah, let's go sit at one of those tables," Takumi replies.

 We all grab a tiny round table near the arcade and place our gift bags on top of it.
-Takumi said his movie starts at 7, so we have twenty minutes or so until he and his friends go in.
+Takumi said his movie starts at 7, so we have 20 minutes or so until he and his friends go in.

 "All right, well happy birthday, Takumi!"
 Dad exclaims.
 He starts singing Happy Birthday, which draws the attention of a few people nearby.
 I feel like burying my head in my sweater.
 Takumi looks about 100% done, too, but his friends are joining in on the singing.